-In 2007 I qualified as an Licentiate with the British Institute of Professional Photography (LBIPP), a not-for-profit organisation devoted to promoting high standards in professional photography since 1901.
-The BIPP is one of the oldest professional photography institutions and in 2016 I was immensely proud to achieve an Associateship (ABIPP) with them.
+In 2007 I qualified as a Licentiate with the British Institute of Professional Photography (LBIPP), a not-for-profit organisation devoted to promoting high standards in professional photography since 1901.
+The BIPP is one of the oldest professional photography institutions so I was immensely proud to achieve an Associateship (ABIPP) with them in 2016.
 I'm one of only a handful of wedding photographers in the region to have achieved this.

-Gaining these qualifications not only required submitting a set of images to a panel of judges, but also attending an interview, supplying evidence of good business practice and excellent customer service, proof of business insurance and agree to abide by the BIPP code of conduct.
+Gaining these qualifications not only required submitting a set of images to a panel of judges, but also attending an interview, supplying evidence of good business practice and excellent customer service, proof of business insurance and to agree to a code of conduct.

-I am also an Associate of the Royal Photographic Society (ARPS) and a fully qualified member of the Society of Wedding and Portrait Photographers.
+I am also a qualified Associate of the Royal Photographic Society (ARPS) and a fully qualified member of the Society of Wedding and Portrait Photographers.
 I also studied photography at Harrogate College of Art and The Northern School of Art (previously known as CCAD), where I later taught photography.